 \begin{para} We try to follow the notations of \cite{lodayvallette} as closely as possible when talking about operads.
 All cooperads are conilpotent.
 Unless explicitly specified otherwise, associative and commutative algebras are non-unital, and coassociative and cocommutative coalgebras are non-counital. \end{para}

 \subsec{Acknowledgements}

 \begin{para} The present paper grew out of a series of discussions in which we tried to understand what is the ``right'' setting to understand the results of Saleh's paper \cite{saleh}.
 We are grateful to Bashar Saleh, who initially participated in this project, for his role in these discussions.
-We are also grateful to Thomas Willwacher for helping us find a gap in the original version of the paper, and to Johan Alm, Alexander Berglund, Vladimir Dotsenko, and Bruno Vallette for mathematical comments. \end{para}
+We are also grateful to Thomas Willwacher for helping us find a gap in the original version of the paper, and to Johan Alm, Alexander Berglund, Vladimir Dotsenko, and Bruno Vallette for mathematical comments.
+We thank an anonymous referee for pointing us to \cite[Corollary 5.4.4.7]{HA}. \end{para}

 \begin{para} Ricardo Campos was affiliated to Universit\'e Paris 13 when the current project begun and acknowledges support by the Swiss National Science Foundation Early Postdoc.Mobility grant P2EZP2\_174718.
 Dan Petersen was funded by ERC-2017-STG 759082 and by a Wallenberg Academy Fellowship.
 Daniel Robert-Nicoud was affiliated to Universit\'e Paris 13 when the current project begun and acknowledges gratefully the support of grants from the R\'egion Ile de France and the grant ANR-14-CE25-0008-01 project SAT.
-Felix Wierstra was partially supported by the grant GA CR P201/12/G028, he further thanks the Max Planck Institute for Mathematics for their hospitality and excellent working conditions. \end{para}
+Felix Wierstra was partially supported by grant number GA CR P201/12/G028 from the Czech research council and grant number VI.Veni.202.046 from the Dutch Research Organisation (NWO), he further thanks the Max Planck Institute for Mathematics for their hospitality and excellent working conditions. \end{para}